hyperledger-labs/hyperledger-labs.github.io/README.md

 such as mynewlab.md.
 It is expected that your lab repository will have the same name so keep that in mind.

-Make sure your commit has proper sign-off.
+3. Commit your changes with proper sign-off.
 This means that your commit log message must contain a line that looks like the following one, with your actual name and email address:

         Signed-off-by: John Doe <john.doe@example.com>

    Adding the `-s` flag to your `git commit` command will add that line automatically.
 You can also add it manually as part of your commit log message or add it afterwards with `git commit --amend -s`.

-3. Submit a Pull Request.
+4. Submit a Pull Request.

 The labs stewards will then review your proposal.